Italian Herb Parmesan Quick Bread comes together in a snap with only one bowl, one spoon, and no kneading required. Make some today!

 The only thing I would suggest to you if you’re playing around with the cheeses is to taste them before adding them to the batter.
 Some hard cheeses have a rather salty taste (in my opinion) so you may want to adjust the addition of salt in the recipe or cut back on the amount of cheese used.

 Do you have 10 minutes?
 Let’s whip up a loaf of Herb Parmesan Quick Bread!
 Ready?!!
 Let’s get baking…

 In a medium bowl, stir together milk and apple cider vinegar (or lemon juice).
 In a large bowl, add the flour, baking soda, salt, basil, oregano, dehydrated onion, and most of the Parmesan cheese.

-Spoon the bread batter into a loaf pan that has been liberally sprayed with cooking spray. *Important tip – liberally coat a spatula with olive oil to keep the wet batter from sticking to the spatula for when you smooth the batter in the loaf pan.
+Spoon the bread batter into a loaf pan that has been liberally sprayed with cooking spray. *Important tip – liberally coat a spatula with olive oil to keep the wet batter from sticking to the spatula for when you smooth the batter into the loaf pan.

 Using the oiled spatula, spread the batter evenly in the loaf pan.
 Top the batter with additional Parmesan cheese.
-Bake the bread in a preheated 400 degree oven for 40-45 minutes.
+Bake the bread in a preheated 400-degree oven for 40-45 minutes.

 Once the bread is fully baked, turn the load out onto a cooling rack and allow to cool for at least 30 minutes before slicing.
 Enjoy!